CodeRoyale/lobby/DOCUMENTATION.md

-// This is the documnetation for Lobby
+// This is the documentation of the lobby